-Doctors diagnose shin splints with a physical exam by touching the front of the shin bone to see if it feels tender.
+Doctors diagnose shin splints with a physical exam, x-rays and occasionally an MRI.
 If you’ve also had a recent history of increasing your exercise, particularly with running or jumping, then that can be enough to make a diagnosis, Okubadejo says.

-However, there are times when your doctor will want to rule out other conditions that cause pain in the shins.
-To help diagnose these other conditions, doctors may order imaging tests such as an MRI.
+There are times when your doctor will want to rule out other conditions that cause pain in the shins.
+To help diagnose these other conditions, doctors may order imaging tests such as an MRI or a test called compartment pressure testing.
 These other conditions include:

 — Stress fractures, which are small cracks in the shin bone caused by overuse.